smileidentity/react-native-expo/README.md

 initialize(true, true, config, 'YOUR_API_KEY');
 ```

-## 3. Document Verification
+## 3. Document Verification and Other Products

-The SDK currently supports Document Verification with a simple, integrated component approach.
+The SDK supports **Document Verification** and other Smile ID products with a simple, integrated component approach.
+**This implementation works the same way for both Expo projects and bare React Native projects.**

 ### Configuration Setup